Neurontin Review: Relief From Pain and Seizures?

 Dogs can experience seizures and pain, and thus many people are curious about whether Neurontin can be used to treat dogs as well as humans.

-While it may be difficult to measure pain in dogs, a clinical study which used Neurontin to ameliorate post-operative pain in dogs attempted to do so.
-The study authors utilized morphine as a proxy to measure the dogs’ pain: the more morphine that was required, the more pain the dog was likely in, and less morphine required suggested less pain.
+The study authors utilized morphine as a proxy to measure the dogs’ pain: the more morphine that was required, the more pain the dog was likely in, and a lower need for morphine suggested less pain.

 The animals in the study were administered morphine based on whether they were aggressive and in visible distress, which is how the researchers qualified pain.
-Those receiving Neurontin required significantly less morphine, suggesting that the drug may be effective for reducing pain in dogs.

-A separate clinical trial tested the effects of Neurontin on dogs suffering from seizures.
 6 of the 11 animals studied had a positive response to the medication, and in that group of responders, the average number of seizures per week as well as the average number of days without a seizure per week decreased by the end of the study.

 These studies suggest that Neurontin may be efficacious for reducing seizures and pain in dogs, but we strongly recommend only giving the medication to a pet if it's prescribed by a veterinarian.
-The recommended dosage likely differs between humans and dogs, and pet owners that give prescription drugs to their dog without consulting a vet are putting the animal’s life at risk.

 Stay up-to-date on our research reviews